A History of the NBA in 10 Numbers

 The year the NBA merged with the American Basketball Association (ABA).
 Blocked for years by an antitrust lawsuit, the merger resulted in the NBA accepting four of the remaining ABA teams.
 It also resulted in another icon, Julius Erving, known as Dr. J, joining the NBA.

-The number of championships won by the league’s winningest franchises.
-That honor is shared by the Los Angeles Lakers and Boston Celtics.
+The number of championships won by the Boston Celtics, the league’s winningest franchise.

 30